 Drug and Narcotics Criminal Defense

 If you are facing felony charges of drug possession, narcotics distribution or trafficking, cultivation of marijuana, or manufacturing methamphetamine in Johnson County, Kansas, your freedom is at stake.
-Even a simple misemeanor charge of posession of marijuana can have serious negative impications.
+Even a simple misdemeanor charge of possession of marijuana can have serious negative implications.
 In addition to potential prison or jail time if convicted, you may face restricted employment and housing opportunities due to a criminal record.
 Whether your charges involve methamphetamine, marijuana, cocaine or prescription drugs, protect your rights and reputation by obtaining experienced, aggressive legal representation immediately.

 Aggressive and Experienced Crimnal Defense Lawyer in Overland Park, Kansas

 Although the District Court of Johnson County, Kansas is located in Olathe, Johnson County District Court has exclusive jurisdiciton over State Felony Drug and Narcotics Offenses committed in the cities within Johnson County, including DeSoto, Gardner, Leawood, Lenexa, Mission, Merriam, Olathe, Overland Park, Prairie Village and Shawnee.
 Each of these cities may elect to prosecute certain misdemeanr drug crimes occurring within their city limits, but Municipal Courts do not have the jurisdiction to prosecute felony drug charges.
 All felony narcotics cases will be prosecuted in the District Court of Johnson County.

 If you need a Kansas City drug crime defense lawyer to represent your interests against state drug charges, contact my office in Overland Park to arrange an initial consultation.
 Whether you are charged with simple marijuana possession, or you have been accused of unlawful distribution of prescription medications, I can help you.